Azoghal/Azoghal.github.io/_projects/02-AlgoArt.md

 ### Vector Fields

+Here are some examples of particles being released onto vector fields.
+The particles have momentum and the vector fields apply forces.
+I experimented with various ways to generate vector fields - standard Perlin noise, spirals, bowls, and most interestingly a "Voronoi" vector field where each Voronoi cell is its own small spiral field.
+I composed these fields together in many of these examples.

 {% include gallery id="voronoi_circle_gif_gallery" caption="Voronoi noise field gif" %}

 {% include gallery id="noise_circle_gif_gallery" caption="Perlin noise field gif" %}